-- Encouraged to develop a wide range of strategies to comprehend, analyse and construct texts. - Encouraged to use self-correcting strategies. - Taught through a variety of technological and informational resources. - Encouraged to share and develop their work in a social context. - Encouraged to see language as a tool for thinking, inquiring and learning.
-Encouraged to maintain and value their home and family language and to value those of other students. - Given the opportunity to become proficient in more than one language. - Exposed to a broad range of literature reflecting a variety of cultures and perspectives. - Encouraged to develop a love of language and literature. - Provided constructive and specific feedback from teachers and peers. - Encouraged to reflect on their learning.
+- Reflect on language obstacles to learning and how to remove them - Scaffold learning to extend language in the primary years. - Provided ample opportunity to read, write, listen and speak across the curriculum. - Taught literacy skills in a range of contexts. - Encouraged to develop a wide range of strategies to comprehend, analyze and construct texts. - Encouraged to use self-correcting strategies. - Taught through a variety of technological and informational resources. - Encouraged to share and develop their work in a social context. - Encouraged to see language as a tool for thinking, inquiring and learning. - Encouraged to maintain and value their home and family language and to value those of other students. - Given the opportunity to become proficient in more than one language. - Exposed to a broad range of literature reflecting a variety of cultures and perspectives. - Encouraged to develop a love of language and literature. - Provided constructive and specific feedback from teachers and peers. - Encouraged to reflect on their learning.